Creating and configuring a Spack-Manager Project

 Adding Version Control

-project is populated with an initial set of configurations.
+At this point the exawind-demo project is populated with an initial set of configurations.

 It is highly suggested that it be placed under some form of version control.

-is by far the most popular tool for version control at the moment.
+git is by far the most popular tool for version control at the moment.

-file would look something like the following:
+A suggested .gitignore file would look something like the following:

 # basic python files